 Have you ever heard of Norbert’s Gambit?
-It’s the cheapest way to convert CAD to USD and vice versa.
+This trick was first made popular by Norbert Schlenker as a way to convert CAD to USD and vice versa while minimizing currency exchange fees.
 The trick is incredibly handy for people who need to exchange huge amounts of US dollars.
 For example, you might want to start investing in US listed stocks or you may be purchasing a home in the US.
 If you used one of the traditional ways to exchange money, you could end up paying hundreds, if not thousands of dollars in fees.
 Obviously, no one wants to do this.

 Admittedly, Norbert’s Gambit may sound a bit complicated if you’re a new investor, but it’s actually a very easy process as long as you have the right accounts set up.
 There’s even an ETF available now with the sole purpose to be used for Norbert’s Gambit, so it’s not like it’s some secret.
 Here’s how to perform Norbert’s Gambit.